Qauzativ/Website_Educenter/content/english/training/_index.md

 employees from different business domains is simpler and faster than making 5 data scientists experts in 10 different business domains.
-Given that data exploration and prototyping often takes 70-80% of entire project time, contribution by domain experts will save those math-savvy senior data scientists a lot of time and effort ---> and lots of US$ labour savings.
+Given that data exploration and prototyping often takes 70-80% of entire project time, contribution by domain experts will save senior data scientists a lot of time and effort and bring substantial labour savings to the company.

 ##### Demystify and simplify